Blotre/blotre/README.md

     </a>
 </div>

-Blot’re (pronounced blotter) is a status oriented, IoT ready, social communications platform.
+Blot’re is a status oriented, IoT ready, social communications platform.

 Long story short, Blot’re is what’s happening now.
 The past is dead.
 Nobody’s got time for text.
 Blot’re is communication reimagined for today’s hyperconnected, always on millennials.
 And their toasters.